 Bounced cheque issues on Behalf of the Drawer

-The same is applied for the cheque withdrawer as he needs to fill the cheque carefully or provide the defaulted money or, he will face legal proceedings.
+The same is applied to the cheque withdrawer as he needs to fill the cheque carefully or provide the defaulted money or, he will face legal proceedings.
 No lawful proceedings will be held against a person, and the person will be free to move around the country.
 In a case, the cheque is filled properly by an issuer, but he withdrawal all the amount from the account because of a sudden emergency.
 An emergency could be anything from a medical issue to losing a job.

 Because of this condition, a cheque is bounced, then the court will consider this reason into an account.
 If a payee can provide evidence for an emergency and show a willingness to pay the owed amount, then he will only face a fine, and a grace period is granted for that.